TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ### **How to Install SpikeInterface for Spike Sorting in Neuromod**

 First you have to install python and anaconda.
 To make sure there are no permission errors, set the anaconda promt to open always with admin rights. **Optional:** Create a costume anaconda environment to install all the necessary packages in (for comprehensive tutorials see youtube or https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Activate your environment and type 'conda activate <YourEnvironmentName>' to activate the environment.
 Then install the necessary packages using these commands: (Alternatively just copy paste the commands in the anaconda prompt window as is, installing everything in the anaconda base environment)
+For some of the following packages you need to install Visual Studios C++ as well!

 ```python
 pip install "spikeinterface[full]"